phluid61/internet-drafts/file-scheme/draft.md

 ### Relative Paths  {#ext-relative}

-To mimic the behaviour of DOS- or Windows-based file systems, relative paths beginning with a slash "/" can be resolved relative to the drive letter, when present, and resolution of ".." dot segments (per Section 5.2.4 of {{RFC3986}}) can be modified to not ever overwrite the drive
+To mimic the behaviour of DOS- or Windows-like file systems, relative paths beginning with a slash "/" can be resolved relative to the drive letter, when present, and resolution of ".." dot segments (per Section 5.2.4 of {{RFC3986}}) can be modified to not ever overwrite the drive